iRedScarf/chatgpt-with-houston/README.md

 Currently, the project does not support custom features such as `System Role` and `Temperature`, but plans to implement these in the future.

+**Code in this repo is messy!
+Our goal is to clean this up and share it as an Astro template example.**

 ## How it works

 To be continued...